This Time Around (Hanson song)

 "This Time Around" is a song written and performed by American pop rock band Hanson.
 It was the title track and second single from the band's second studio album, This Time Around (2000).
 American singer Jonny Lang plays an electric guitar on the song.
 It was released as a commercial single in the United States and Canada on April 4, 2000.

-The song peaked at number 20 on the US Billboard Hot 100, number 13 on the Canadian RPM 100 Hit Tracks chart, and number one on the Canadian Singles Chart, but it did not obtain any significant success elsewhere except Australia, where it peaked at number 42 on the ARIA Singles Chart in July 2000.
+The song peaked at number 20 on the US Billboard Hot 100, number 13 on the Canadian RPM 100 Hit Tracks chart, and number one on the Canadian Singles Chart.
+It did not experience any chart success elsewhere except in Australia, where it peaked at number 42, and in Spain, where it was a top-20 radio hit.
 A music video directed by David Meyers was made for the song.

 Track listings

 All songs were written by Isaac Hanson, Taylor Hanson, and Zachary Hanson.